Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: The nonattracting subgroup system

 \begin{proof} We make use of four evident properties of the immersion $h:K \to G$.
 The first is that every path in $K$ with endpoints, if any, at vertices is mapped by $h$ to an element of $\<Z,\hat \rho_r\>$.
 The second is that $h$ induces a bijection between the vertex sets of $K$ and of $Z \cup \partial \hat \rho_r$.
 The third is that for each edge $E$ of $Z$, there is a unique edge of $K$ that projects to $E$ and that no other subpath of $K$ has at least one endpoint at a vertex and projects to~$E$.
 The last is that if $\hat \rho_r$ is non-trivial then it has a unique lift to $K$ (because its unique illegal turn of height $r$ does).
-Together these imply~\pref{Item:BEQuivZP} which implies \pref{Item:Groupoid} and~\pref{item:ZP=NA}.
-Item~\pref{Item:circuits} follows from \pref{item:ZP=NA} using the natural bijection between periodic lines and circuits.
-Item~\pref{item:closed} follows from~\pref{Item:BEQuivZP} and Fact~\refGM{FactLinesClosed}.
-Item \pref{item:UniqueLift} follows from Proposition \ref{ItemA_naMalnormal} and Fact~\refGM{FactBoundaries}. \end{proof}
+Together these imply~\pref{Item:BEQuivZP} which immediately implies \pref{Item:Groupoid}.